Paige Powell: Early life and career beginnings

+Life and career in New York

 Powell moved to New York City in December 1980.
 She wanted to work for either film director Woody Allen in a production role or pop artist Andy Warhol at Interview magazine.
 "I approached both, and was offered two jobs, but it just so happened that the one at Interview, selling advertising, started first," she said.
-In 1981, Powell began working at Interview and was eventually promoted to the position of associate publisher.
+In 1981 Powell began working at Interview and was eventually promoted to the position of associate publisher.
 She became a regular at Warhol's Factory whilst also working part-time as a freelance photojournalist for the Japanese magazine Brutus.

 In April 1983, Powell held an exhibition with Jean-Michel Basquiat as the main artist.
 "I had some friends who had an apartment in New York but they were living in Geneva, so there was basically no furniture, and I asked if I could do a show in the apartment.
-My boyfriend at the time was one of Andy’s technical assistants and he thought I should really get Jean-Michel [for the exhibition]," she recalled.
+My boyfriend at the time was one of Andy's technical assistants and he thought I should really get Jean-Michel [for the exhibition]," she recalled.
 Graffiti artists Rammellzee, A-One, Lady Pink, Kool Koor, and Toxic were also included in the show.
 Powell sold some of Basquiat's paintings and eventually they began dating.
 Through their relationship, Basquiat and Warhol became close friends.
-In August 1983, Basquiat moved into a loft that Warhol owned on Great Jones Street in NoHo and soon they began collaborating.
+In August 1983, Basquiat moved into a loft that Warhol owned on Great Jones Street in NoHo, and soon they began collaborating.

+Powell's first exhibition was presented in January 1984 at the East Village bar Beulah Land, where she filled the walls with her photographs of Warhol, Factory members, and an evolving circle of artists, musicians, and downtown nightlife figures.

-Although Powell and Basquiat ended their romantic relationship in 1984, she remained close to Warhol, and they were constant companions until his death in February 1987.
+Although Powell and Basquiat ended their on-and-off romantic relationship in 1985, she remained close to Warhol, and they were constant companions until his death in February 1987.
 "We were attached like mittens.... we lived eight blocks from one another, we worked together and partied together.
 We ate the same macrobiotic food, had the same Japanese masseuse, used the same Olympus camera, and even had the same haircut for a while."
 They had discussed adopting a child together, and Warhol wanted to work with her directly on commissioned projects.
 At Warhol's burial, Powell placed copies of the February and March issues of Interview and a bottle of Beautiful Eau de Parfum by Estée Lauder into his grave.

 Powell was an early adopter of camcorder technology and often filmed her friends.
 She forged friendships with creatives such as artist Francesco Clemente, novelist Tama Janowitz, and fashion designer Stephen Sprouse among others.
 Powell was instrumental in launching the career of Mexican artist Julio Galán.
 She organized two shows for the artist in New York City.

-While working at Interview, Powell and Janowitz developed a Manhattan public-access television program called It’s a Dog's Life, profiling adoptable animals in half-hour segments.
+While working at Interview, Powell and Janowitz developed a Manhattan public-access television program called It's a Dog's Life, profiling adoptable animals in half-hour segments.